esa/pykep/paper/paper.md

 # Summary

-`PyKEP 3` is a Python toolbox developed at the [European Space Agency](https://www.esa.int) by the [Advanced Concepts Team](https://www.esa.int/act) to perform quick analysis of interplanetary trajectory design problems.
+`PyKEP` is a Python toolbox developed at the [European Space Agency](https://www.esa.int) by the [Advanced Concepts Team](https://www.esa.int/act) to perform preliminary design of interplanetary trajectory problems.
 It is designed to be used by researchers and engineers to prototype and test new ideas in the field of astrodynamics.
 The library provides efficient implementations of algorithms for solving the multiple revolutions Lambert's problem, low-thrust problems, multiple asteroid rendezvous problems, and more.
 It also provides support for [JPL SPICE](https://naif.jpl.nasa.gov/naif/toolkit.html),